refandhika/sedikitacakv3-api/README.md

 - POST: Restore a role by id (Authorized) - **Done**

 `/posts`
-- GET: Get all post limited by 10 per page
+- GET: Get all post
-    - Have `page` parameter
-    - Have `cat` parameter
     - Have `cat` data

 `/post`